20 (Mon) December 2010

 -Seongsu, Seongdong, Seoul, Korea-

-with the Family, Mom and Dad, maternal relatives
+with W and DJ, Mom and Dad, maternal-side relatives

 Ganjang gejang (간장게장) is a Korean dish.
 Raw crabs (ge) pickled (jang) in soy sauce (ganjang).
 That brownish slime in the photo, that’s basically what crab flesh looks like when it isn’t all cooked and nice and white and fluffy.
 The orange goo, that’s the eggs.
-Using the shell body as a bowl, much like coastal cavemen would’ve done, steaming white rice is plopped into that slime and goo and mixed with a spoon and consumed with savage abandon.
-The remaining bits, like the legs, are taken with the fingers and inserted into the mouth, shells and all, and crunched down with the teeth to extract whatever slime and goo lurk within, much like coastal cavemen would’ve done.
+Using the shell body as a bowl, steaming white rice is plopped into that slime and goo and mixed with a spoon and consumed with savage abandon.
+The remaining bits, like the legs, are taken with the fingers and inserted into the mouth, shells and all, and crunched down with the teeth to extract whatever slime and goo lurk within.

 To the uninitiated, this probably doesn’t look so great, perhaps quite the opposite of great.
 But in all seriousness, they’re pretty good.